ntnu-ai-lab/cbcbr/README.md

 # Instructions to run the code

 This is the repository for the CBCBR related experiments described in the IJCAI paper (https://www.ijcai.org/proceedings/2022/709).

-To run the code, MSSQL Server needs to be installed and a database named IJCAI2022 should be in place.
+-To run the code, MSSQL 2019 Server (or later versions) needs to be installed and a database named IJCAI2022 should be in place.
 It is also neccesary to import Flogard et al.'s dataset into a table named dbo.BayesianDynamicChecklistLocalDb within the IJCAI2022 database.
+The dataset is located at https://ieee-dataport.org/open-access/labour-inspection-checklist-content

 -Before running the code, the mycbr rest api should be downloaded and installed (see https://github.com/ntnu-ai-lab/mycbr-rest).